ColasDroin/collider-dashboard/README.md

 - `--collider-path`, or `-c`, sets the path to the collider configuration file.
 Default value to the path of a dummy collider used for testing.
 - `--port`, or `-p`, sets the port on which the dashboard will be deployed.
 Default value to `8080``.
-- `--force-reload`, or `-f`,  sets a boolean indicating whether the collider dashboard data should be reloaded if already existing.
+- `--force-reload`, or `-r`,  sets a boolean indicating whether the collider dashboard data should be reloaded if already existing.
 Optional.
 - `--ignore-footprint`, or `-i`, sets a boolean indicating whether the footprint should be ignored to gain computation time.
 Optional.
 - `--simplify`, or `-s`, sets a boolean indicating whether the Twiss/Survey tables should be simplified (remove duplicates and entry/exit elements) to gain computation time.
 Recommended but optional.
 - `--debug`, or `-d`, sets a boolean indicating whether the dashboard should be run in debug mode.
 Optional.